arsi-apli/UltraRemote/README.md

 Usage:

-java -jar UltraRemote-01.00-shaded.jar
+> java -jar UltraRemote-01.00-shaded.jar

 or

+> java -jar UltraRemote-01.00-shaded.jar full_path_to.goo

+If you have a problem connecting your printer, try this version:

-java -jar UltraRemote-01.00-shaded.jar full_path_to.goo
+> java -Djava.net.preferIPv4Stack=true -jar UltraRemote-01.00-shaded.jar full_path_to.goo

 Lychee 3D Slicer: